Direct Subsidy Scheme

 The Direct Subsidy Scheme (DSS) is instituted by the Education Bureau of Hong Kong to enhance the quality of private schools at the primary and secondary levels.
 The Hong Kong government has been encouraging non-government secondary schools which have attained a sufficiently high educational standard to join the DSS by providing subsidies to enhance the quality of private school education since the 1991–92 school year.
 In the 2000–01 school year, the DSS was extended to primary schools.
 In the 2001–02 school year, the terms of the DSS were significantly improved to attract more schools to join the scheme.
 Under the scheme, schools are free to decide on their curriculum, fees, and entrance requirements.

 Standard

 Non-government schools must satisfy stipulated standards to be eligible to join the scheme.
-The standards include requirements regarding the mode of operation (unisessional), class size, teacher's qualifications and facilities etc. For example, schools need a permanent school premises, more than 70 per cent of teachers had to be degree-holders, and they had to have sufficient facilities such as computer, music and language labs.
+The standards include requirements regarding the mode of operation (unisessional), class size, teacher's qualifications and facilities.
+For example, schools need a permanent school premises, more than 70 per cent of teachers had to be degree-holders, and they had to have sufficient facilities such as computer, music and language labs.

 Curricula

 DSS schools are free to design their own curriculum.
 They are not subject to the guidelines issued by the Education Department.
-Although DSS schools are required to offer principally a curriculum targeting local students and prepare its students to sit for local examinations, certain DSS schools are currently offering or are set to offer the International Baccalaureate Programme.
+Although DSS schools are required to offer principally a curriculum targeting local students and prepare its students to sit for local examinations, certain DSS schools are currently offering or are set to offer International Baccalaureate programmes.